 Key Takeaways:

-- Exposure to contaminated water may cause short-term and long-term health effects.
+- Exposure to contaminated water may cause both short-term and long-term health problems.

-- Immediate symptoms of sewage exposure include nausea, vomiting, and diarrhea.
+- Immediate sewage exposure symptoms include nausea, vomiting, and diarrhea.

 - Short-term illnesses, such as skin infections and respiratory problems, can occur within days or weeks after exposure.